AbhinavPT/DeepLearningSpeedDetection/README.md

 ## Overview
 This project implements a vehicle speed detection system using computer vision techniques.
-It can detect vehicles, track their movements, and calculate their speeds within a specified region of interest.
+It can detect vehicles, track their movements, and calculate their speeds within a specified region of interest. fine-tune-yolo.ipynb contains the code used to fine-tune YOLO for extreme weather conditions, including snow, rain, and fog.

 ## Installation